PLEASE DONATE TO US

 However, we are very pleased to say that we have identified another possible opportunity to display The Soper Collection thanks to the exposure of the website and the involvement and enthusiasm of so many wonderful donors and interested parties.

-All donations, which have been most gratefully received, have been ring-fenced for such further opportunity.
+All donations, which have been most gratefully received, are being kept in total for such further opportunity.

 We are exploring options and we will reveal our plans once they are confirmed.
 We are still very much focused on providing a permanent home for the collection and are very grateful for the continuing donations that are coming in to help us achieve our goal.